MyEtherWallet/MyEtherWallet/README.md

 3. run `npm i` to install node packages.
 4. run `npm build .` You can also use the offline version by opening the index file from the dist folder with your preferred browser
 5. start `npm run dev`
+6. npm rebuild node-sass
-6. App should be running in `https://localhost:8080`
+7. App should be running in `https://localhost:8080`

 ### Errors :-